 Good morning good morning!
 Thank you for all of your sweet comments on yesterday’s Christmas front porch.
 That spot truly is the heart of our home and we are out there daily so it is super sweet to have it decorated for Christmas.
 And if you want to catch up on all of the Christmas posts so far this year, you can here.
-Today I am sharing a quick and easy Boxwood Wreath tutorial.
+Today I am sharing How to Make a Boxwood Wreath.
 I can’t imagine a more classic thing than a boxwood wreath during the holidays.
 Or really any time of year for that matter!

-If you have boxwoods in your yard (or a very nice neighbor) you are in luck because you can make these for FREE!
+If you have boxwoods in your yard you have probably wondered How to Make a Boxwood Wreath?
+Or maybe you just have a nice neighbor you can clip from!?
+Well, if so, you are in luck because you can make these for FREE!
 To make mine, I just used clippings from the hedges that needed trimming back anyway, and it really didn’t take much to make these petite wreaths.

 - Boxwood Clippings